-An IPS is typically deployed “in-line” where they sit in the direct communication path between the source and the destination, where it can analyze in “real-time” all the network traffic flow along that path and take automated preventive action.
+An IPS security service is typically deployed “in-line” where they sit in the direct communication path between the source and the destination, where it can analyze in “real-time” all the network traffic flow along that path and take automated preventive action.
 The IPS can be deployed anywhere in the network but their most common deployments are:

 - Enterprise Edge, Perimeter